Gamma Lines and Dark Matter from Anomaly Cancellation: THEORY FOR DARK MATTER AND BARYON NUMBER

 In general one can have two main scenarios: \begin{itemize} \item $v_\phi=0$: In this case the new charged fermions can decay into the SM charged leptons and the field $\phi$.
 Here the lightest field between $\phi$, $\rho_L^0$ and $\chi_L$ can be a dark matter candidate because one has the accidental discrete symmetry:

 protecting the stability of the lightest field.
-Notice that this symmetry is a natural consequence of the gauge symmetry and particle content. \item $v_\phi \neq 0$: In this case one has a new CP-odd pseudo-Goldstone boson associated to the spontaneous breaking of baryon number.
-All the new fields needed for anomaly cancellation can decay to the SM fields.
-The field $\Psi_L$ can mix with the $e_R$, while the neutral fields, $\rho_L^0$ and $\chi_L$, decay via higher-dimensional operators. \end{itemize} This theory predicts the following new physical fields (we are interested in the case where $v_\phi=0$): \begin{itemize} \item $Z_B$ is the new gauge boson associated to the local baryon number.
+Notice that this symmetry is a natural consequence of the gauge symmetry and particle content.
+This symmetry is also respected by the higher-dimensional operators discussed above. \item $v_\phi \neq 0$: In this case all the new fields needed for anomaly cancellation can decay to the SM fields.
+The field $\Psi_L$ can mix with the $e_R$, while the neutral fields, $\rho_L^0$ and $\chi_L$, decay via higher-dimensional operators mentioned above. \end{itemize} This theory predicts the following new physical fields (we are interested in the case where $v_\phi=0$): \begin{itemize} \item $Z_B$ is the new gauge boson associated to the local baryon number.
 The $Z_B$ mass is given by $M_{Z_B}=3 g_B v_S/2$ in the case where the $\phi$ field does not acquire a vacuum expectation value.